 Curriculum enrichment in each theme is designed to provide a breadth of experience within a subject area, drawing on outside speakers, involvement of parents and developing a sense of curiosity.
 To provide our pupils a language and vocabulary rich curriculum, books and text rich models are used to inspire and excite; providing purposeful opportunities in teaching the skills for reading and writing and curriculum coverage

 We are passionate that all children acquire the skills to flourish.
 We also plan opportunities for the children to know about keeping safe, linked to the KCSiE document.
 We also plan for and promote British values, (Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those of different faiths and beliefs) ensuring that children are aware of their rights and responsibilities as a UK citizen.

 To enable all children to access the curriculum, pastoral support is strong.
-Nurture group sits at the heart of our school and is mentioned within the curriculum page as this allows vulnerable children to access their learning and curriculum entitlement.
 The school has various systems which support the emotional and mental well-being of children and provides signposting to their parents.

 Pupils’ spiritual, moral, social and cultural development is woven through the curriculum.
 We encourage pupils to be deep thinkers.
 They are able to empathise with the feelings and actions of others, seeing points of views and beliefs other than their own.

 Emotional and mental wellbeing is also enhanced by sporting activities and music.

 Staff annually review their medium-term planning to ensure topics are relevant to the children’s interests and needs.
 Subject leaders are currently working on curriculum coverage on foundation subjects, e.g. Geography and History, with all middle leaders being aware of the curriculum expectations and in turn working towards planning the skills within their respective curriculum areas.